Ted's Fun & Games Popular Misconceptions

 37. When Monte Hall offered to let a contestant swap doors, there was no advantage to it.

 There being three doors, the original chance of guessing correctly was 1 in 3.
 On Let's Make A Deal, the moderator never opened the door to the big prize; therefore, one of the contestant's losing options had been eliminated, and one of the remaining choices was a guaranteed winner.
 As no subsequent event could possibly affect the original odds, the original choice retained a 1-in-3 likelihood.
 This means that the other doors had a collective 2-in-3 probability of success, so swapping would win twice as often.
 This is the so-called Monte Hall Paradox, which itself is a misnomer.
-Since the pertinent math is readily explainable, no paradox exists.
+Because the pertinent math is readily explainable, no paradox exists.

 38. Your car gets better mileage at 20 mph than at 40 mph.